porochickenrye/lol-drops-tracker/readme.md

 1. The exported file is in CSV format.
 You can open it in Excel, Google Sheets, Numbers, etc. to analyze your drop achivements.

 ![Example in Google Sheets](/img/pivot-tabble.png)

+## Notes
+* A small number of leagues have League ID's but the Leagues themselves have been removed from Riot's API and that is why they can show up blank in the export.
+* Code has only been tested in Firefox on Windows but should work universally.
+If not, create a bug report in [Issues](issues/).
+* Something isn't working right?
+Open the Console in your browser's Develop Tools and look for any errors.
+Create a bug report in [Issues](issues/) if necessary.